jenimathew2001/Horse_Win_Prediction/README.md

 | **Sensitivity**       | 67.39% |
 | **Specificity**       | 58.17% |

-These results show a well-calibrated model—one that’s cautious where needed and confident when deserved.
+These results show a well-calibrated model, one that’s cautious where needed and confident when deserved.

 ---